cloud-gov/cg-site/content/docs/apps/leveraging-authentication.md

 third-party applications that you've granted access through the cloud.gov UAA, visit [https://login.fr.cloud.gov/profile](https://login.fr.cloud.gov/profile).

+## Using a development UAA server

+During development, you may want to authenticate against a local UAA server so you can test as multiple users, skip 2-factor authentication, and view UAA logs.
+Running UAA in [Docker](https://www.docker.com) can simplify this, and you can see an example of this in

+and allowing for offline development, it also makes the OAuth handshake
 ## Using the fake UAA server

 During development, you may want to authenticate against a local server